Mixed Warm Dark Matter Constraints using Milky Way Satellite Galaxy Counts: Limits on Mixed Thermal Relic WDM

 \section{Limits on Mixed Thermal Relic WDM}

-To constrain MWDM scenarios, we compare the predicted galaxy counts from individual MWDM models with the observed counts of 17 and 19 known satellites from DES and PS1, respectively (see \citealt{Nadler:MW2} for details on how the satellites are selected).
+To constrain MWDM scenarios, we compare the predicted galaxy counts from individual MWDM models with the observed counts of 17 and 19 known satellites from DES and PS1, respectively (see \citet{Nadler:MW2} for details on how the satellites are selected).

-To incorporate the luminosity and size information of the satellites, we bin the predicted and observed satellites based on their absolute magnitude and surface brightness.\footnote{We first bin the galaxies into 7 equally-spaced bins based on their absolute magnitude from $0 \geq M_V \geq -20$.
-We further split the galaxies into 4 bins, based on a surface brightness threshold at 28 mag arcsec$^{-2}$ and whether the galaxies would be found in the DES and PS1, resulting in a total of 28 galaxy bins.} We obtain the likelihood that the predicted number of galaxies for each MWDM scenario represent the observed MW satellite population in DES and PS1 by assuming that the predicted number of satellite galaxies follows a Poisson distribution in each bin \citep{Nadler:MW2}.
+To incorporate the luminosity and size information of the satellites, we bin the predicted and observed satellites based on their absolute magnitude and surface brightness \footnote{We first bin the galaxies into \CYtwo{6} equally-spaced bins based on their absolute magnitude from $0 \geq M_V \geq -20$.
+We further split the galaxies into 4 bins, based on a surface brightness threshold at 28 mag arcsec$^{-2}$ and whether the galaxies would be found in the DES and PS1, resulting in a total of \CYtwo{24} galaxy bins.}.
+We obtain the likelihood that the predicted number of galaxies for each MWDM scenario represent the observed MW satellite population in DES and PS1 by assuming that the predicted number of satellite galaxies follows a Poisson distribution in each bin \citep{Nadler:MW2}.

-Fig. \ref{Figure:numgal} shows the binned predicted luminosity functions of galaxies observed in both the DES and PS1 regions for CDM and MWDM with $\mwdm = 2$\,keV.
-For each scenario, we use the Markov Chain Monte Carlo sampler \texttt{emcee} \citep{Foreman_Mackey:2013} to sample the posterior distribution of the galaxy--halo connection parameters.
-The shaded band represents the uncertainty due to different galaxy-halo connection model values and the stochasticity of the model.
+Fig. \ref{Figure:numgal} shows the binned predicted luminosity functions of galaxies observed in both the DES and PS1 regions for CDM and MWDM \CYone{comprising of thermal-relic WDM} with $\mwdm = 2$\,keV.
+For each scenario, we use the Markov Chain Monte Carlo sampler \texttt{emcee} \citep{Foreman_Mackey:2013} to sample the posterior distribution of the galaxy--halo connection model parameters.
+The shaded band represents the uncertainty due to different galaxy--halo connection model values and the stochasticity of the model.
 The uncertainties of the luminosities and number counts of the observed satellites is associated with the size of the luminosity bins used in the analysis and Poisson statistics, respectively.
-We find that due to the uncertainty in the galaxy-halo connection parameters, the $\fwdm=0.2$, $\mwdm = 2$\,keV MWDM scenario predicts roughly the same number of MW satellite galaxies as CDM, while the $\fwdm=0.6$ scenario starts to show a deviation from CDM.
+We find that due to the uncertainty in the galaxy--halo connection model parameters, the $\fwdm=0.2$, $\mwdm = 2$\,keV \CYone{mixed thermal-relic WDM scenario} predicts roughly the same number of MW satellite galaxies as CDM, while the $\fwdm=0.6$ scenario starts to show a deviation from CDM.
 Note that for illustrative purposes, we only bin the galaxies based on their luminosities in Fig. \ref{Figure:numgal}.